brunocalogero/blog/content/about/me.md

 I was greatly inspired by the awesome work from the Risk Ledger Engineering team...

-_Powered by: Vercel, NuxtJS, TailwindCSS, Forestry & - probably soonishly, when I need it to feel cooler - Typescript?..._
+_Powered by: Vercel, NuxtJS, TailwindCSS, Forestry & - probably soonishly, when I need it to feel cooler - Typescript?...._